 - some policies may ask that you leave lights on timers and you should try and arrange for someone to visit the property on a regular basis to ensure that everything is ok and to fix anything that isn't;

-- of course, once you are back in your property on regular basis or have had new tenants move in, some unoccupied property policies can be easily transferred to take account of the changing status;
+- of course, once you are back in your property on regular basis or have had new tenants move in, some unoccupied property insurance policies can be easily transferred to take account of the changing status;

 - you'll also find that some providers are more than happy to offer interest free direct debit facilities.